gavinlouuu-kpt/MIB-Studio/README.md

 To start the project, follow these steps:

+Before starting the project, you will need to install Visual Studio 2022 community edition with C++ development tools.
+A package manager called vcpkg is included in the installation; add the tool's path to PATH and create a system variable "VCPKG_ROOT" that corresponds to the path to vcpkg.
+Then, modify the CMakeUserPreset to point the vcpkg path to the path on your system.

-1. Navigate to the root of the project where CMakeLists.txt and README.md are located.
+1. Navigate to the project's root, where CMakeLists.txt and README.md are located.

 2. Run the following command to set up vcpkg and install the relevant libraries: